rezahmed/rezahmed.github.io/veridrl-position.md

     networks.
 The project is about scaling up the size by coming up with new techniques to extend applicability of formal verification.</li>
-    <li>Important: the project IS NOT about training and using DNNs
+    <li>Important: the project IS NOT about training and using DNN
     models.
 It is about verifying DNN models behave correctly in DRL Applications.</li>
     </ul>